I always laugh when I hear this question.

-So, can chinchilla’s jump?
-Yes, chinchillas can jump.
-Chinchillas can jump nearly 6 feet in the air.
-Additionally, chinchillas are very coordinated and balanced with jumping.
-They are capable of coordinating and landing in difficult spots and can maneuver with their jumps quickly and accurately.
+Chinchillas can jump 6 feet or higher.
+They are also very coordinated and balanced when jumping.
+They are capable of landing in difficult spots and can maneuver with their jumps quickly and accurately.

-The good news?
-I plan to deliver just that.
-In this post, I’ll detail everything you need to know about chinchillas jumping capabilities as well as what you need to know to prepare to how to structure your cage and playtime in your home to create a safe environment.
-Let’s dive into the details.
+I’ll cover everything you need to know about chinchillas jumping, including what you need to know to prepare and how to structure your cage and playtime in your home, to create a safe environment.

-Chinchillas, once they are warmed up to you will do all sorts of crazy fun behaviors.
-For instance, my chinchilla loves to jump into my lap, climb onto my shoulders and then after a minute or two of just sitting, she will jump onto my head and just hang out there until she feels like running around again.
+For instance, my chinchilla loves to jump into my lap, climb onto my shoulders and then after a minute or two of just sitting, she will jump onto my head and just hang out there, until she feels like running around again.